The case for steel

 For external walls, where both acoustic and thermal insulation must be provided, infill steel-framed construction is the perfect solution.
 Insulation is provided within the frame, giving excellent thermal properties.
 In addition, infill solutions provide a robust wall with no gaps between the wall and main structure, which can be a problem with blockwork walls.

 Steel is the leading construction material for sustainability, offering exceptional environmental, social and economic benefits.
-The balance between the three elements sees steel deliver a sound sustainability case.
+The balance between the three elements sees steel deliver a sound sustainability case and contribute to the circular economy.

 Steel can be multicycled endlessly with no detrimental effect on its properties.
 When a steel-framed building is demolished, its components can be reused or returned to the steelmaking process to create brand new components.
 In the UK, 96% of steel construction components are recovered in this way.
 Globally, recycled steel accounts for 50% of new steel production.